 ECE student at Vanderbilt University building production-grade security infrastructure.
-Automated threat detection and response pipeline processing live honeypot attacks, with defense-in-depth across 4 VLANs and 14 containerized services.
+Automated threat detection and response pipeline processing live honeypot attacks, with defense-in-depth across 4 VLANs and 38+ containerized services.
+Publishing a public AI-enriched threat intelligence feed with STIX 2.1 IOCs from live attacks.

-A bare-metal Proxmox hypervisor running 4 VMs and 10 LXC containers with SR-IOV networking, multi-VLAN segmentation, and a full security stack - processing live internet attacks 24/7.
+A bare-metal Proxmox hypervisor running 4 VMs and 10 LXC containers (38 Docker containers) with SR-IOV networking, multi-VLAN segmentation, and a full security stack - processing live internet attacks 24/7.

 The difference between installing software and building systems.
 These are components I designed, wrote, and debugged from scratch.